Indiana Room/GenealogyMooresville (Indiana) Public Library

 FAMOUS HOOSIER BOOKLIST

 FAMILY HISTORY & GENEALOGY RESEARCH

 Mooresville Public Library has its own Obituary Database called LEGACY LINKS, which includes over 20,000 obituaries, primarily of deceased residents of Mooresville and Morgan County, Indiana.
 This database has been redesigned (in Fall 2020) and provides a user-friendly interface.

 Extensive genealogical and family history research may be done at the Indiana State Library Genealogy Division (in downtown Indianapolis) and at Allen County Public Library Genealogy Center (in Fort Wayne, Indiana).
-Visit the U.S. Census Bureau web site for U.S. Census information.
+Visit the U.S. Census Bureau web site (particularly the census data page) for U.S. Census information.

 Online Genealogical & Historical Research Tools